sagemath/trac_to_gh/Issue 6017.md

 # Issue 6017: Provide methods for graphs to set options for latex printing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6017

 Original creator: rbeezer